tenerife mapas, 2019 | foto juan mare

 coproduced by spanish embassy in accra, casa africa, brin de chocolat cultural centre, goethe-institut lomé, aske dance company

-presented at sala mirador (madrid ) , festival baila españa ( bremen) , festival mac (Barcelona)
+presented at sala mirador (madrid-spain ) , festival baila españa ( bremen -germany) , festival mac (barcelona- spain), danza en la ciudad (bogotá-colombia)